Research and selected publications

 - The Geometry of Semidefinite Programming G. Pataki,

-Talk at Cornell University, 1998 - On the Rank of Extreme Matrices in Semidefinite Programs and the
+In the The Handbook of Semidefinite Programming, Kluwer, 2000 A talk - On the Rank of Extreme Matrices in Semidefinite Programs and the

 Multiplicity of Optimal Eigenvalues, G. Pataki